urbit/docs/tutorials/arvo/ames.md

  - bone 14, acks of naxplanations to `~worwel-sipnum`,
  - bone 15, naxplanations to `~bacbel-tagfeg`.

-Each bone is handled separately by congestion control, and this is the reason for their segregation.
+Each bone is handled separately by congestion control, and this is one reason for their segregation.
 For example, say a two-packet `%plea` is sent on bone 12, with `~bacbel-tagfeg` requesting to join a group on `~worwel-sipnum`.
 Then `~worwel-sipnum` can ack the first packet on bone 13, and then send a nack